 Trafalgar Square tube station

+Is there a Trafalgar Square station?
 There is no longer a Trafalgar Square Tube Station.
 There was a tube stop named Trafalgar Square.
 The stop merged into Charing Cross tube station in 1979.
 This was part of the Jubilee Line expansion.

 Charing Cross Tube station has two exits which empty into Trafalgar Square.
 Theses link to the Bakerloo and Northern lines.